joyceandpig/STemWin-uCOSII/README.md

 # STemWin-uCOSII
-show how to use emwin with ucosII
+show how to use emwin with ucosII.